DeSantis is traveling abroad as he prepares to run in the highly anticipated presidential election

 The governor had said in March that the Ukraine war was a “territorial conflict” and that it was not of strategic importance to the United States, a position he has since partially retracted.
 The comments drew criticism from Democrats and many Republicans, though he shares it with about half of the party’s base as well as former Republican President Donald Trump.

-In Japan, the governor’s office said, DeSantis will meet with Prime Minister Fumio Kishida and Foreign Minister Yoshimasa Hayashi in Tokyo.
+Japan’s foreign ministry said DeSantis will meet in Japan with Prime Minister Fumio Kishida and Foreign Minister Yoshimasa Hayashi during his visit on April 24-25.
 He is then scheduled to travel to Seoul, where he will meet with Prime Minister Han Duk-soo, before heading to Tel Aviv and London, where he will speak with a mix of government and business leaders.

 Back home in Florida, there are signs that he began building a foreign policy apparatus.
 One person familiar with the matter said his political operation is in the process of bringing in Dustin Carmack, a cybersecurity and intelligence expert with significant foreign policy experience.